-Wedding Photo Booth Alternatives: Better Guest Photos for Less
+Wedding Photo Booth Alternatives: Better Guest Photos Without the Booth Line

-Quick Answer: The best wedding photo booth alternative is a QR code photo gallery that collects candid guest photos all day, not just posed shots from one booth.
-Gather Shot lets guests scan a code and upload from their phone, giving you hundreds of photos for a fraction of photo booth rental costs.
+The best wedding photo booth alternative is a QR code photo gallery that collects candid guest photos all day, not just posed shots from one booth.
+Gather Shot lets guests scan a code and upload from their phone, giving you hundreds of photos without booth hardware or app downloads.

 Photo booths are fun but limited.
-They cost $400-1,200 for a few hours, sit in one corner, and capture only the guests who find them.
+They run for a fixed window, sit in one corner, and capture only the guests who find them.
 You get posed strips, not the candid moments that become your real favorites.

-This guide compares every alternative to traditional photo booth rentals, from QR code galleries to DIY setups, with honest cost breakdowns and participation data.
+This guide compares every alternative to traditional photo booth rentals, from QR code galleries to DIY setups, with setup notes, guest-effort tradeoffs, and participation tips.

 What You Will Learn